 Inspiration: Zip Zip Goes to Venus

 Just after Sputnik launched, a second-grader in Ft.
 Fort Collins, Colorado befriended a Martian boy named Opedoxtromeldee (nick named Zip-Zip) and boarded his flying saucer.
 Gibor identified with Zip-Zip because he was different from the other kids.
-One starry night, Gibor joined Randy, Tom, Sparky, and Bonnie and fly with Zip-Zip to Venus, a cloud-covered swamp planet inhabited by giant reptiles and Venusians.
+One starry night, Gibor joined Randy, Tom, Sparky, and Bonnie and flew with Zip-Zip to Venus, a cloud-covered swamp planet inhabited by giant reptiles and Venusians.
 Their great adventure together opened his eyes to the epic possibilities of space.